Some may wonder why I share and discuss “Disney things” so often.

 Because of those opportunities I found more often than not their customer service and overall ethic to be exceptional both “on stage” at the parks and “off stage” in the community.

 After moving to the Boy Scouts of America’s National Office in the early ’90s I learned a friend and co-worker in the Cub Scout Division, Ed Woodlock, had attended a new thing called the Disney Institute.
 I picked his brain and learned more.
-After reading the course materials he shared, I learned the “why” behind some of the leadership and customer service Magic I had experienced over the previous 30-plus years.
+After reading the course materials he shared, I learned the “why” behind some of the leadership and customer service Magic I had experienced.

 At the 1993 National Jamboree I was the director of staff dining halls.
 I led the team who fed all of the jamboree staff (other than the sub-camp staff) in about a dozen dining halls.
 I had decided to implement Disney concepts such as customer service and workforce selection in these facilities.
 It went very well, and I thought I might be on to something BSA-wise.